NelisW/my3D-Trium/building/Trium-build.md

 - The switch lever must be working properly with not too much freedom of movement (obviously it must move to switch).
 Exactly how much freedom and play is allowed is not clear, because the switches on my printer are very loose.
 - The slider arm must provide good mechanical contact with the switch level.
 On my printer the slider arm and switch are laterally displaced, with the lever only touching only on one half of the slider.
 - Carefully route the endstop cable such that there is enough free play (cable not pulling the switch sideways).
 I found that the X tower cable runs near the main case fan - vibration on the fan might transmit via a tight cable to the endstop switch.
 The cable is mounted on the long side of the PCB, so any sideways pull will lever the PCB to rotate with maximum effect.
+- It took me a month to determine that a 100-150 micron random offset on the X tower was because of a low-performing endstop switch.
+When I replaced the switch, the random offset disappeared.

 Only mount the endstop after the stepper motor is installed to prevent accidental damage to the endstop.
 Follow the procedure outlined on p25 and p42 to insert the plastic clips into the tower and then mount the endstop PCBs on the clips.